StrangeGirlMurph/Facial-Landmark-Detection/README.md

 A deep learning model to detect facial landmarks from images/videos.
 We use Keras/TensorFlow and this [Dataset on Kaggle](https://www.kaggle.com/c/facial-keypoints-detection/overview).

 _Disclaimer: Git LFS is used for this repository!
-The repo contains the dataset.
+The repo contains the dataset itself.
-Check [Usage](#usage) how to clone the repo and pull._
+Check [Usage](#usage) on how to clone the repo and pull._

 ## Usage
 To test the model just follow the [Demo on Colab](https://colab.research.google.com/github/StrangeGirlMurph/Facial-Landmark-Detection/blob/master/demo.ipynb).

 Otherwise:
 Install Git LFS with `git lfs install` and clone/pull the large files with `git lfs clone/pull`.
 To train the model set the parameters and execute `mainTraining.py`.
-To test a model do the same with `mainTesting.py`
+To test or evaluate a model do the same with `mainTesting.py`/`mainEvaluating.py`

 __Changing the tensorflow log-level (powershell):__
 + For that terminal instance: `$Env:TF_CPP_MIN_LOG_LEVEL = "3"`